homoky/groupon-case-studies/discount-portal.md

 # Discount portal

+## Task Assignment

+Suggest a project for launching a discount portal in 2 months.
+You have a 5-member dev team at your disposal, an external designer, and a business guy who can get you the first 1000 deals.

+a.
+Write down the basic, high-level assignment for the dev team.
+We want to use our own solution, not a 3rd party one.

+b.
+Suggest the next steps you would do after the launch: analytics, further improvements, scaling-up, maintenance.

 ## Phase 1. - Research

 - **Audience Identification**: How will we define and reach our primary consumers?